OpenSTREAM-solvers/openstream/docs/source/Packages/Solvers-Mixture.rst

 Mixture solver
 ==============

-The :mod:`Mixture Solver <Solvers.Mixture>` module in openSTREAM provides tools and classes for simulating multiphase flows using a mixture approach.
+The :mod:`Solvers.MixtureSolver` module in **openSTREAM** provides tools and classes for simulating multiphase flows using a mixture approach.
 This method treats the phases as a single continuum with averaged properties, making it suitable for cases where phase separation is minimal or not explicitly resolved.
+Additionally, the solver supports a Homogeneous Relaxation Model (HRM), which enables thermal non-equilibrium between phases by resolving the mass end energy conservation equations for the vapor phase.

 This module includes: